zev-b/extra-curriculars/udemy-course/Searching Algos/naive-string-search.md

     let count = 0;
     for (let i = 0; i < long.length; i++) {
         for (let j = 0; j < short.length; j++) {
-            // break out of inner comparison when next letter is not a match if (short[j] !== long[i+j]) break;
+            // break out of inner comparison when next letter (since j will still incrememt) is not a match if (short[j] !== long[i+j]) break;
             // We have found a match when the inner loop index has reached the same length of the short string. if (j === short.length -1) count++;